What is Super Occupancy Housing (SOH)?

 - Contact your roommates to see what they will be bringing and what you can share.
 Take this opportunity to learn about their lifestyles, likes and schedules.

-- We arrange furniture in SOHs to optimize space but it can be re-arranged to make your space as comfortable and user-friendly as possible.
-Once on campus, you can contact your building staff for additional options.
+- We arrange furniture in SOHs to optimize space but it can be rearranged to make your space as comfortable and user-friendly as possible.

 What happens if students living in Super Occupancy Housing wish to remain together?